 Mossy Creek Elementary School Counseling Office

 Mrs. Shari Hooper is a professional school counselor.
-She wprked as a certified teacher from 1991-1998, and earned her master's degree in School Counseling in 1995.
-Both of our counselors are available for teachers, parents, and students to assist with any difficulties or problems that may interfere with school success.
-Students can be seen for small group counseling, and/or short term individual counseling at the request of the parents, teachers, or students.
+She worked as a certified teacher from 1991-1998 and earned her master's degree in School Counseling in 1995.
+Our counselor is available for teachers, parents, and students to assist with any difficulties or problems that may interfere with school success.
+Students can be seen for small group counseling and/or short term individual counseling at the request of the parents, teachers, or students.

 To refer your child for help from the counseling office, please email

 CLASSROOM GUIDANCE LESSONS

 All students at Mossy Creek Elementary have the opportunity to meet with their school counselor during classroom guidance lessons.
 These sessions focus on a specific issue that could negatively impact learning and/or social development and were designed around the American School Counselor Association Mindsets and Behaviors Model.

 Some of the topics covered in these lessons are the following:

 - Bullying Awareness/Prevention